wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.0.12 =
+* Added "Show intro" button next to screen options to bring the intro modal back
+* Added ability to use HTML in error messages
+* Minor copy and other tweaks
+* Private posts will now work with hide backend
+* Added an option for custom login action that can bypass hide login
+* Allow admin-ajax.php to bypass hide backend
+* Added filters for external backup plugins to register with the dashboard
+* Enable theme compatibility mode by default
+* Miscellaneous copy and function doc fixes

 = 4.0.10 =
 * only save post meta for ssl when the value is true